Dokucraft/Dungeons-Level-Format/docs/Tile.md

 - Type: `string`
 - Encoding/compression: Base64 encoded zlib compressed

 Like the other `*-plane` properties, this is similar to the block IDs in the `blocks` property, except there is only one layer.
 What the values in this property actually represents and what changing them does is currently unknown.
-One pattern of this property that the vanilla files seems to follow is having the values be the Y coordinate of the top non-*solid* block + 1 in areas where the players can walk, and `0` for out-of-bounds areas.
+One pattern of this property that the vanilla files seems to follow is having the values be the Y coordinate of the top *solid* block + 1 in areas where the players can walk, and `0` for out-of-bounds areas.

 #### See also...
 - [blocks](#blocks)